 Used vehicle financing: NFCU defines a used vehicle as any vehicle with over 30,001 miles.

-As you can see, new vehicles have the most favorable financing and terms - 96 months is offered only for new vehicles.
+As you can see, new vehicles have the most favorable financing and terms – up to 96 months is offered only for new vehicles.
 Used vehicles are limited to loans up to 72 months, and have the highest maximum APR.

 Not having access to longer terms isn’t necessarily a bad thing considering we wouldn’t recommend you take an auto loan for a term greater than 60 months.
 The longer your term is, the more you’re going to pay over the life of the loan.
 No one wants to be paying a car loan back for 8 years.
 Stick to your budget and remember not to focus solely on the monthly payment – take the overall cost of the loan into consideration.